TammoR/pandoc_to_reveal/README.md

 * formatting multiple columns
 * including LaTeX rendered equations

+To modify the presentation edit the corresponding `.md` file.
+A good markdown cheat-sheet is available [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 You can render the html using githubs hmlpreview tool
 ```
 http://htmlpreview.github.io/?https://github.com/TammoR/pandoc_to_reveal/blob/master/pandoc_test.html
 ```
 # Get a pdf version of your slides
-Open your slides in the browser and add ?print-pdf to the URL.
+Open your slides in the browser and add `?print-pdf` to the URL.
 E.g. using the htmlpreview tool:
 ```
 http://htmlpreview.github.io/?https://github.com/TammoR/pandoc_to_reveal/blob/master/pandoc_test.html?print-pdf
 ```